usnistgov/SP800-90B_EntropyAssessment/README.md

 # SP800-90B_EntropyAssessment (DRAFT)
-Cryptographic random bit generators (RBGs), also known as random number generators (RNGs), require a noise source that produces digital outputs with some level unpredictability, expressed as min-entropy.
+Cryptographic random bit generators (RBGs), also known as random number generators (RNGs), require a noise source that produces digital outputs with some level of unpredictability, expressed as min-entropy.
 The SP800-90B_EntropyAssessment python package implements the min-entropy assessment methods included in the 2016 draft of Special Publication 800-90B.

 ##Disclaimer